lucianopereira86/NetCore3-Swagger/README.md

 ![swagger01](/docs/swagger01.JPG)

-The "Configure" method as well:
+And the "Configure" method as well:

 ![swagger02](/docs/swagger02.JPG)